 Deletion of Tsc1 in muscle tissue causes shortened lifespan and increased autophagy

+To evaluate the effects of chronic mTORC1 elevation on aging in mice, we deleted the negative regulator of mTORC1, TSC1, via a floxed/Cre recombinase system.
+As shown in Figure 1A, deletion of TSC1 causes elevations in mTORC1 activity in quadriceps from these animals, as determined by increased phosphorylation of the mTORC1 targets S6K and S6.
+To evaluate the effects of mTORC1 activation on autophagy in skeletal muscle, we evaluated the levels of LC3-I and II by western blotting.
+As shown in Figures 1A-B, the LC3-II/I ratio is much lower in Tsc1 knockout quadriceps, indicating reduced autophagy.
+This is consistent with previous reports using a different Cre line22.To evaluate the effects of chronic mTORC1 elevation on aging in mice, we deleted the negative regulator of mTORC1, TSC1 via a floxed/Cre recombinase system.
+As shown in Figure 1A, deletion of TSC1 causes elevations in mTORC1 activity in quadriceps from these animals as determined by increased phosphorylation of the mTORC1 targets S6K and S6.
+To evaluate the effects of mTORC1 activation on autophagy in skeletal muscle, we evaluated the levels of LC3-I and II by western blotting.
+As shown in Figures 1A-B, the LC3-II/I ratio is much lower in Tsc1 knockout quadriceps indicating reduced autophagy.
+This is consistent with previous reports using a different Cre line22.

 We next observed these animals without manipulation as they aged.
-We observed increased signs of aging including hunched and scruffy appearances at an earlier age in the knockout animals but not any of the control littermates.
+We observed increased signs of aging, including hunched and scruffy appearances at an earlier age in the knockout animals but not any of the control littermates.
 As shown in Figure 1C, muscle-specific Tsc1 knockout mice died of natural causes at a higher rate.
 Based on a Cox-proportional hazard model the hazard ratio was 4.17 compared to non-knockout littermates (p=2.0 x 10-5).
 To test whether the presence of the Cre or floxed Tsc1 allele alone mediated this effect, we evaluated each of these strains separately.
 As shown in Figure 1D, all three non-knockout control strains had similar death rates (p=0.77).

 A subset of mice were stored in formalin and sent for veterinary pathology, but no consistent cause of death was identified.
 In animals with histologic evidence of lesions, the predominant process was neoplasia, and the specific etiology was lymphoma/lymphosarcoma affecting multiple organs, though this was only true for wild-type (two out of four) but not knockout animals (none out of three).
 The lack of a specific diagnosis does not necessarily confirm the lack of lesions in examined animals; rather, autolysis and the small number of animals evaluated may have resulted in loss of identifiable processes or tissues in which an etiology was present in-life.